yashasroy/courses-yashas-minicourse/chapter1.md

 --- type:MultipleChoiceExercise lang:python xp:50 skills:1 key:6ec60c3fcd
 ## What did we learn frome the previous excercise?

 What was the point of doing all that?
 We now know how many samples and features there are in the dataset.
 Or do we?

+On the right, the first few rows of the dataframe are displayed for you to get a understanding.

 *** =instructions
 - 435 features, 16 samples